Hadamard Tail from Initial Data on the Light Cone: Abstract

 \section{Abstract}

 Field perturbations of a curved background spacetime generally propagate not only at the speed of light but also at all smaller velocities.
 This so-called \textit{Hadamard tail} contribution to wave propagation is relevant in various settings, from classical self-force calculations to communication between quantum particle detectors.
 One method for calculating this tail contribution is by integrating the homogeneous wave equation using Characteristic Initial Data on the light cone.
-However, to the best of our knowledge, this method has never been implemented before except in flat or conformally-flat spacetimes, where null geodesics emanating from a point do not cross.
-In this work, we implement this method on the black hole toy model Pleba{\'n}ski-Hacyan spacetime, $\mt\times\st$.
+However, to the best of our knowledge, this method has never been implemented before except in the special case of conformally-flat spacetimes, where null geodesics emanating from a point do not cross.
+In this work, we implement this method on Pleba{\'n}ski-Hacyan spacetime, $\mt\times\st$, a black hole toy model which has caustics.
 We obtain new results in this spacetime by calculating the Hadamard tail of a scalar field everywhere where it is defined (namely, in the maximal normal neighbourhood of an arbitrary point) and investigate how it varies for various values of the coupling constant.
 This serves as a proof-of-concept for the Characteristic Initial Data method on spacetimes where null geodesics emanating from a point {\it do} cross.